 Similar to data discovery, companies face hurdles when it comes to classifying the sensitive data they are able to find.
 Data is inextricably linked to other pieces of data (such as a person’s name tied to an address and a purchase order) and companies need to process data for different purposes (such as marketing and shipping) in different capacities.
-Companies must also follow a consumer’s request to opt-out of certain data processing measures but still retain that same data for legal reasons or other legitimate purposes.
-With large data sets, classifying data manually for any of the above scenarios would be next to impossible for almost any organization.
+Companies must also follow a consumer’s request to opt out of certain data processing measures but still retain that same data for legal reasons or other legitimate purposes.
+With large data sets, classifying data manually for any of the above scenarios would be near impossible for almost any organization.

 Organizations often struggle with their data classification programs because they approach them mostly as manual processes.
-But classifying data manually is simply too labor-intensive, time-consuming, and error-prone to be a practical solution for all but the smallest companies.
+However, classifying data manually is simply too labor-intensive, time-consuming, and error-prone to be a practical solution for all but the smallest companies.
 In particular, manual data classification suffers from the following issues:

-- Failure — As users realize that data is not classified correctly, they will quit trusting the process and the whole project fails.
+- Failure: As users realize that data is not classified correctly, they will quit trusting the process and the whole project fails.

-- Content-aware capabilities to suggest a classification for review and change or confirmation by the user
+- Content-aware capabilities to suggest a classification for review and change, or confirmation by the user

 - Automatic selection of the appropriate classification levels based on content analysis engines